nickmiller-iit/RSSW/assembly/notes.md

 	N_count = 8800
 	Gaps = 88

 On the face of it, removing contaminant contigs has not changed very much.
-This is goo, in the sense that there was not a lot of contamination in the initial assembly.
+This is good, in the sense that there was not a lot of contamination in the initial assembly.
 On the other hand, I was hoping that some of the duplicated BUSCOs might be due to contamination.
 Although that seems unlikely, it is still worth checking.

 BUSCO results for endoterygote lineage are: